 Some researchers have found the emotion to be healthy, as studies have shown nostalgia to counteract loneliness, boredom, and anxiety.
 It can also prepare us for the future.
 If we are in a difficult period in our lives, we can ask ourselves what we will miss later when life is calmer.

 Sometimes, however, this feeling extends beyond specific events and people to encompass the "good old days.”
 But were "the good old days" really that good, especially when nostalgia extends beyond a few personal anecdotes?
 History is full of terrible conflicts, disasters, and even diseases that are very rare today.
-People who remember nothing but good times are probably reminiscing about a period childhood, a time when parents or guardians shielded them from bad news.
+People who remember nothing but good times are probably reminiscing about a childhood period, a time when parents or guardians shielded them from bad news.

 Memories are fluid.
 We can shuffle them around like cards in a deck, removing cards at will.
 Studies show we even manufacture memories.
 Folks who pine for the “good old days” — when children showed respect and police pursued every bicycle thief and shoplifter — may be remembering classic TV shows like "The Andy Griffith Show," "Dragnet," and "My Three Sons."
 Memories therefore aren’t as reliable as we’d like to believe.